 Ages 11–15: Give Them Some Responsibility

-As they become preteens, you can begin to stress the importance of saving up your hard-earned money.
+As they become preteens, learning how to teach kids about saving money is crucial.
+This is when you can begin to stress the importance of saving up your hard-earned money.
 At this age, they may be receiving compensation for doing chores around the house or tasks around the neighborhood, such as walking dogs or raking leaves.
 And, of course, there’s likely an abundance of items at the store that they would love to purchase with that money.
 Stress that they must save their money to be able to afford those nice things.
 Consider letting them open their own accounts at the bank for this purpose.

 This is also the prime time to discuss how debt works.
 You can use items that they are currently interested in to show how much the items would actually end up costing if they borrowed the money, with interest, to purchase them.
 When the money is officially saved up and it’s time to make the purchases, they’ll be that much more appreciative of the items.
 Likewise, you can discuss the opposite of paying interest on debt: the process of earning interest on money that’s put into savings.